-3. Was the claim first announced through mass media, or through scientific
+3. Was the claim first announced through mass media, or through scientific channels?

 Real discoveries go through an unbiased peer review process, which results in publication through scientific journals.
 When a belief is first announced through the mass media, like Pons and Fleischman's cold fusion experiments or like the Steorn Orbo perpetual motion machine, there's generally a reason its proponents chose not to subject it to the scrutiny of peer review.

-4. Is the claim based on the existence of an unknown form of "energy" or
+4. Is the claim based on the existence of an unknown form of "energy" or other paranormal phenomenon?

 Loose, meaningless usage of a scientific-sounding word like "energy" is one of the most common red flags you'll see on popular pseudoscience.
 Terms like energy fields, negative energy, chi, orgone, aura, psi, and trans-dimensional energy are utterly meaningless in any scientific context.
 Approach with extreme caution.

-5. Do the claimants state that their claim is being suppressed by
+5. Do the claimants state that their claim is being suppressed by authorities?

 This is usually a really frail excuse for why mainstream scientists don't take their claim seriously, why the product is not approved by the FDA, or why scientific journals won't publish their articles.
 You'll often hear this in the form of a conspiracy of the medical establishment to suppress a quack cure because it's in the interest of the medical industry to keep you sick.
 In fact, any doctor or pharmaceutical company that could develop a new cure would make a huge fortune; they'd never suppress it.
 The same goes for auto manufacturers worldwide who are said to be "suppressing" new efficient engine technologies.